-This Bok Choy Shiitake Mushrooms Stir Fry is an easy veggie side dish that is also delicious!
-The flavor the shiitake mushrooms add to the bok choy is perfect!
+This Bok Choy Shiitake Mushrooms Stir Fry is an easy veggie side dish that's also incredibly flavorful!
+Garlic and shiitake mushrooms add a deep umami flavor that pairs perfectly with tender, vibrant bok choy.

 What is Bok Choy?